Your guide to applying with AI

 How are employers using AI?

 Employers’ attitudes vary with regard to the use of AI by job applicants.
 Some employers endorse its use, such as the Teacher Training programme, whereas others seek to detect or ask you to disclose its use.
+The Civil Service have put together a guide outlining acceptable and unacceptable use of AI when applying to their opportunities.

 Always check an employer’s guidelines for applicants before applying and remember if you are using AI to support your application, it is not the finished product.
 You must add your own reflection, experience and tone.